greggirwin/red-split/readme.md

 ## Purpose of splitting

-Abstract-theoretically splitting should enable breaking any series into chunks according to any criteria appropriate for given series.
+Theoretically splitting should enable breaking any series into chunks according to any criteria appropriate for given series.

 Practically it should, according to Red philosophy, make common cases of